Updated: October 25, 2023

 Property Taxes in Portugal: Taxes After the Purchase

 The following taxes are those that you will need to pay after you have purchased your new property.

-If your property is located in a rehabilitation area that was subject to rehabilitation works are IMI exempt for three years, if certain conditions are met.
+If your property is located in a rehabilitation area that was subject to rehabilitation works, you are exempt from paying IMI (Immovable Property Tax) for three years if certain conditions are met.
 The three-year period begins from the year in which the rehabilitation works were concluded.
-There is also the possibility to extend the IMI to five years, should the property be registered as the primary residence.
+There is also the possibility of extending the IMI to five years should the property be registered as the primary residence.

 Additional to IMI (AIMI)